wardana/currency-exchange/README.md

 - User wants to see the exchange rate trend from the most recent 7 data points

 # Exposed Endpoint #
+Please take a look at `rest.http` file for sample request.

 `GET /api/v1/currency`
 ```
 ## Purposes